 Remove the leading forward slash (“/”) from the logical item name or, in the case of interleaved parts, from each of the logical item names within the complete sequence.

-The package implementer shall not map a logical item name or complete sequence of logical item names sharing a common prefix to a part name if the logical item prefix has no corresponding content type.
+The package implementer shall not map a logical item name or complete sequence of logical item names sharing a common prefix to a part name if the logical item prefix has no corresponding media type.
 [M3.5]

 Mapping ZIP Item Names to Part Names